dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3309: Profits must not compromise societal welfare.
+### T3309: Corporate actions can result in environmental degradation, worker exploitation, and social inequality.

 |Support|
 |---|